 Interested in applying?
-Fill out the below form at least ten days prior to the beginning of a class.
+Please read through our terms and conditions and then fill out the below form at least ten days prior to the beginning of a class.

 WLHB maintains the right to publish the name, photo and a short bio of each winner.
 (If this could be problematic, please reach out.
 We’ll figure out a workaround!)

 Terms and Conditions

 The contest is sponsored by Write Like A Honey Badger and judged by founders Naomi Tomky and Amanda Castleman.
 Their decision is final.
 They may choose no winner if entries fail to meet the requirements.